Benchmark

 • Why it matters: In housing alone, VdW Bayern DigiSol saw more than 7,000 queries in six months.
 In finance or healthcare, volumes are even higher.
 Systems must scale without downtime or security trade-offs.

-• Best practice: Confirm enterprise-grade compliance with ISO, SOC 2, and GDPR requirements.
+• Best practice: Confirm enterprise-grade compliance with ISO, SOC 2, and navigating data privacy requirements.
 Role-based controls should allow organizations to limit sensitive queries to certain users.

 5. Rapid Deployment

-The pace of regulation doesn’t wait for IT cycles.
-A compliance assistant must deliver proof-of-value quickly, with initial pilots live in weeks and full rollouts in under a quarter.
+The pace of regulation doesn’t wait for IT cycles, and in agency compliance environments a compliance assistant must deliver proof-of-value quickly, with initial pilots live in weeks and full rollouts in under a quarter.

 • Why it matters: Traditional compliance software often takes 12–18 months to deploy, by which time regulations may have already shifted.